WebAssembly/wasi-crypto/witx/witx-0.10/wasi_ephemeral_crypto_signatures_batch.md

 Tuple, representing (_[`array_output`](#array_output)_, _[`crypto_errno`](#crypto_errno)_).

-> The result pf a signature sign operation.
+> The result of a signature sign operation.
 A pair of the signature and an error code.

 ---